vvscode/docs/docs/sms/sms-rest/sms-rest-groups-endpoint.md

 ---
-title: "Groups Endpoint"
+title: Groups Endpoint
+excerpt: >-
-excerpt: "The most feaure rich API Sinch offers.
-It allows for single messages, scheduled batch send-outs using message templates and more."
+  The most feaure rich API Sinch offers.
+It allows for single messages, scheduled batch send-outs using message templates and more.
 ---
 ## Groups endpoint